 When It Rains

 If the track is wet, stay off it.
-There are approximately fifteen different types of surface on the 'Ring with varying amounts of not very much grip in the wet.
-Add some invisible oil and coolant deposits, and you have a recipe for falling off.
+There are approximately fifteen different types of surface on the 'Ring with varying amounts of not very much wet grip.
+Add some invisible oil and coolant deposits and you have a recipe for falling off.

 If you can't go out on the circuit, there are lots of other things to do.
 For example...

 'Ring Museum - This is well worth a look even though it's heavily car biased.
-Anyway, at RSR Moto, we're not prejudiced - we like a nice car too.
+There is some truly fantastic machinery on display and some of the exhibits are interactive.

 You can also go for a ride on the local roads - you don't have to pay to use them and some are almost as good as the 'Ring itself.
 A good one to start with is the B258 between Nurburg and Blankenheim - this is a truly incredible stretch of road and as much fun in the wet as the dry.